-Todd Snider works as a crop insurance agent at Personal Ag Management Services LLC., in Bakersfield, California, and has been working hard to provide crop insurance to farmers in California’s Central Valley for more than 13 years.
+Todd Snider works as a crop insurance agent at Western Ag Crop Insurance Services in Bakersfield, California, and has been working hard to provide crop insurance to farmers in California’s Central Valley for more than 13 years.
 According to Snider, the two main industries within his county are agriculture and oil.

 “There are about 170,000 jobs that are directly related to agriculture in Kern County,” Snider said.
 “And I would say that’s probably multiplied eight times with all the support industry personnel that come into place, whether you’re a fertilizer salesman, crop insurance, tractors, fuel, parts and on down the line.
 Even the clothing we wear are made of commodities grown down here in the Central Valley.”